walid-mashal/laravel-validation/README.md

 The field under validation must match the format defined in the **format**, the default format is **%m/%d/%Y**.
 This rule should be preceeded by the **date** rule.

+#### after

+The field under validation must be a value after a given date.

+#### before:date

+The field under validation must be a value preceding the given date.

 #### different:field

 The given field must be different than the field under validation.